outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 $ git log -g --abbrev-commit --pretty=oneline -2 HEAD
 ```

-Remember that heads are dynamic refs that move along with new commits. `git reflog` or `git log` can find the old value of heads.
+Remember that heads are dynamic refs that move along with new commits. `git reflog` or `git log` can show the moving path.

 # Git Commands Illustration